lifegadget/ui-number-input/README.md

 - `InputAnimationMixin`
 - `UiEventListenerMixin`

-All of these mixins are currently reside within this addon but will be moved to an external addon dependency in the next release called `ui-form-mixins`.
+All of these mixins are currently reside within this addon but will be moved to an external addon dependency in the next release called `ui-form-mixins` once we can figure out the namespacing snafu discussed here: [SO](http://stackoverflow.com/questions/27732800/ember-addon-namespace-not-resolving).

 ## Licensing